earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 ---
 layout: single
-title: "Introduction to R Markdown & knitr - Connect data, methods and results"
+title: "Introduction to R Markdown & Knitr - Connect Data, Methods and Results"
 excerpt: "Learn what open science is and how R Markdown can help you document your work."
 authors: ['Leah Wasser', 'NEON Data Skills']
 category: [courses]